ashemath/btw-img/README.md

 For example:
 ```
 ### Launches the 2 VCPU 2048MB 10GB "default" System
-./btw-img default
+./btw-img launch default

 ### Launches the 4 VCPU 4096MB 20GB "docker" System
-./btw-img docker
+./btw-img launch docker

-### Does cleanup on all the demo scenarios
+### Does cleanup on all VMs under configs/
-./btw-img clean
+./btw-img clean all

 ### Copy the configs/default.ini to a new file called configs/test.ini
 cp configs/defaults.ini configs/testvm.ini